Renad126/Data-Science/README.md

 ## Licensing, Authors, and Acknowledgements

-Licensing for the data and other descriptive information at the [Kaggle link available here].
+Licensing for the data and other descriptive information can be found at the [Kaggle link available here](https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python).

-[Kaggle link available here]: [https://www.kaggle.com/airbnb/boston](https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python)]